ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Methodology

 \subsection{Implementation}

 In practice, using multiple models inevitably introduces computational overhead.
 Prior decoding-time algorithms have naively employed coarse-grained pipeline parallelism, where the execution of different models is sequential and synchronous.
 For instance, the expert model must wait for the base model to complete all pipeline stages before proceeding.
 This leads to a significant amount of idle time in the multi-GPU pipeline, as shown in Figure~\ref{fig:gpu_bubble}.

-We address this in the vLLM framework~\cite{kwon2023efficient} by applying tensor parallelism to the large base model, and then asynchronously run the small expert and amateur models in separate tensor parallel process groups to further increase the throughput, as small models typically exhibit marginal returns in speedup as the tensor parallel size increases~\cite{wu2025easyspec}.
-Logits of different models are synchronized via collective communication right before sampling.
-The optimized scheduling of multiple language models minimizes GPU idle time and significantly reduces inference time, as shown in later analysis sections.
+We address this by first implementing collaborative decoding with multiple models in the vLLM framework~\citep{kwon2023efficient}, which enables us to leverage modern inference features such as KV cache, tensor parallelism, and continuous batching, corresponding to the \textit{Ours} implementation in Figure~\ref{fig:gpu_bubble}.
+Furthermore, we find that small models typically exhibit marginal returns in speedup as the tensor parallel size increases~\citep{wu2025easyspec}.
+Therefore, we apply tensor parallelism to the large base model and asynchronously run the small expert and amateur models in separate tensor-parallel process groups to further increase throughput.
+Logits from different models are synchronized via collective communication right before sampling.
+This optimized scheduling of multiple language models, as indicated in \textit{Optimized} in Figure~\ref{fig:gpu_bubble}, minimizes GPU idle time and significantly reduces inference time, as shown in \S\ref{sec:inference_overhead}.